WebOrigami/docs/src/content/pattern/deep.md

 {{ deep/ObjectGraph.js }}
 ```

 Note that instead of creating new instances with `new ObjectGraph`, we use `new this.constructor`.
 The former could work in this tutorial, but the latter is more future-proof because it supports subclassing.
-If you ever were to subclass `ObjectGraph`, you'd want that subclass to spawn new instances of that subclass, not `ObjectGraph`.
+If you ever were to subclass `ObjectGraph`, you'd want that subclass to spawn new instances of the same subclass, not `ObjectGraph`.

 This lets us create a deep tree: